 Prior to joining Climate Analytics, Adelle was an Assistant Professor at University of The Bahamas and Director of the Climate Change Initiative at the university.
+Adelle maintains an affiliation with University of The Bahamas as a Visiting Researcher where she is involved with small island sustainability initiatives.
 As a human-environment geographer, she is interested in the particular vulnerabilities and adaptation potentials for small island developing states.
 Adelle has worked for several years on intersections between climate change adaptation, environmental protection and development.
 Her research has centered on varying aspects of adaptation and social vulnerability including examining the potential of insurance as an adaptation strategy; knowledge, awareness and perception of the public about climate change; assessing opportunities, barriers and limits to adaptation; and challenges facing small islands in managing loss and damage.

 Adelle has authored a variety of academic publications and has also provided scientific services to a number of organizations including the Global Environment Facility, Inter-American Development Bank, International Maritime Organization and national institutions in the USA and Bahamas.
 Adelle obtained a PhD in Geography from Rutgers University (2012) and a BS in Civil Engineering from University of Minnesota and Macalester College (2005).